kyu-kuanwei/leetcode/src/0101_SymmetricTree/README.md

    - If one of the nodes is null, there are three possible conditions:
      - Both t1 and t2 are null -> the result will be True
-     - Either t1 or t2 is null -> the result will be false
+     - Either t1 or t2 is null -> the result will be False

        So we can easily use `return t1 == t2` to distinguish if they are both null or not.
    - Then we just need to compare every value of the pair nodes, and go down until whole tree are traversed.